webcover.jpg

 March 2025 | KMFA Classical 89.5 and Density512 present Power Up: The Art of Video Game Music.
 In conjunction with the SXSW Festival, this event combines performances, panel discussions, and hands-on gaming showcases featuring renowned composers and game developers.

-Jacob participated in masterclasses with Yannick Nézet-Séguin at Domaine Forget de Charlevoix.
-His principal mentors include conductors Kevin Noe, Bramwell Tovey, Joshua Gersen, and Peter Bay as well as composers Zhou Long, Yevgeniy Sharlat, Richard Cornell, and Donald Grantham.
+Schnitzer has participated in masterclasses with Yannick Nézet-Séguin, Semyon Bychkov, Simone Young, and Pablo Heras-Casado, and studied privately with Kevin Noe, Bramwell Tovey, Joshua Gersen, and Peter Bay.
 He holds degrees from the UMKC Conservatory, Boston University, and The University of Texas at Austin.

 When not dreaming of ways to change the world, Jacob hikes, cooks, meditates, reads, and sings to his orange tabby cats.